coop-blake/Coopilot/README.md

 ## Configuring Coopilot
+The configuration directory for the docker build can be found at [`builds/coopilot/conf`](builds/coopilot/conf)
 ### SSL certificates
+Self signed certificates are auto generated along with a directory to hold them durring the build process

-You can place your own ssl certificates in the `builds/coopilot/conf/cert` directory and restart(Stop/Run) your containers to use them.
+You can place your own ssl certificates in the [`builds/coopilot/conf/cert`](builds/coopilot/conf/cert) directory and restart(Stop/Run) your containers to use them.
 ### Advanced Configuration
 Modify [`builds/coopilot/conf/config.json`](builds/coopilot/conf/config.json) and restart containers.
 See the [`src/balek-server/etc/README.md`](src/balek-server/etc/README.md) for more info.